genderspaces/prototype/_events/autism-support.md

 ---

 title: Individual support for autistic people
+thumbnail: brooke-cagle-1181671-unsplash.jpg

 # Summary information
-quick-description: Private sessions to talk about your gender with expert volunteers
+quick-description: Private sessions with expert volunteers to talk about gender

 audience: "Autistic people.
 You do not need an autism diagnosis to come."
 also-welcome: ""